 Think of playing a guitar solo with only one string.
 It’s possible, but you would have much more depth, range, and harmony with the ability to use all six of them.
 It’s the difference between a simple tune and a masterpiece.

 The same goes for hemp compounds.
-Researchers are still pinpointing how phytochemicals create this synergistic “masterpiece” in the ECS, but current knowledge suggests the following:
+Researchers are still pinpointing how phytochemicals create this synergistic “masterpiece” in the ECS, but current knowledge suggests the following enhance the entourage effect:

 According to the NIH, minor cannabinoids heighten the effects of other cannabinoids.
-For example, minor cannabinoids and CBD complement each other in the ECS.
+For example, minor cannabinoids (like CBN, CBG, and CBC) and CBD complement each other in the ECS.
 They interact with different cannabinoid receptors, which in turn increases receptor balance (and noticeable wellness benefits).
 Certain minor cannabinoid + cannabinoid pairings target specific receptors for specific wellness needs, such as sleep, energy, focus, and recovery.

 While terpenes are responsible for the smell of cannabis—they are more than just aromas.
-Studies have shown that terpenes interact with the endocannabinoid system similarly to cannabinoids, and are often what differentiates cannabis strains.
-For example, indica cannabis strains are rich in myrcene, a terpene responsible for inducing relaxation.
+Studies have shown that terpenes are often what differentiates cannabis strains.
+For example, indica cannabis strains are particularly rich in myrcene compared to sativa strains, and this terpene is responsible for inducing relaxation.
 In contrast, sativa strains have high counts of limonene, an arousing and invigorating terpene.
 Hemp would simply not be what it is without the powerful effects of terpenes.

 More than 20 flavonoids have been found in seedlings, leaves, stems, and flowers of the cannabis plant.
 These molecular structures are known in the plant world for possible antioxidant and anti-inflammatory effects, but the benefits do not end there.
 Scientists are continuing to uncover flavonoids’ ability to interact with proteins in the ECS.